Skip to the main content.

 "I've been labeled an Abuser.
 Now what?"

 Conversely, there are also special situations wherein a person falsely accuses another of abuse, and in this case, the person is prone to family-law proceedings and possibly criminal charges.
-In matters such as these, it is imperative to seek-out a trustworthy attorney such as ourselves, of whom are able to identify these situations and address them accordingly to protect your best interests.
+In matters such as these, it is imperative to seek-out a trustworthy attorney with Simon Law Group, LLC, who are able to identify these situations and address them accordingly to protect your best interests.

 CONTACT US

-A Temporary Restraining Order (“TRO”) is commonly issued to provide temporary protection from alleged abusers.
+Temporary Restraining Orders is commonly issued to provide temporary protection from alleged abusers.
 In order for a temporary restraining order to be issued, a judge must have “sufficient basis” to believe that domestic abuse has occurred.

 A TRO is in effect until a hearing date.
 On the hearing date, a Judge will determine if there is sufficient merit to grant the Final Restraining Order.
 If you are the victim, or accused, your best chance is with an experienced attorney.